JulianAnalytics/Football/README.md

 <h3>My collection of football-related data models and visualisations:<h6>

+⚽ A quiz game that challenges your knowledge of Premier League players.
+You can play it here: [Premier League Squad Game](https://premier-league-squad-game.streamlit.app/)

 ⚽ Three position-specific recruitment models for defined archetypal roles which identify and score players based on technical performance data

-⚽ Two Premier League trivia quizzes

 ⚽ Data gathering methods for scraping from FBref.com, Transfermarkt.com and utilising the StatsBomb API